Azure/azure-libraries-for-net/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-libraries-for-net.svg?style=flat-square&label=build&branch=master)](https://travis-ci.org/Azure/azure-libraries-for-net)

+#Test edit to test the new ADO CI process...

 # Azure Management Libraries for .NET

 This README is based on the released stable version (1.22).
 If you are looking for other releases, see [More Information](#more-information)